Formal groups and quantum cohomology: Maurer-Cartan theory

 Unitality conditions, while not always strictly necessary, are both convenient for the theory and satisfied in most applications (including ours).
-A homotopy unit for $\scrA$ is a cocycle $e_{\scrA} \in \scrA^0$ for which the inclusion $\bZ e_{\scrA} \rightarrow \scrA^0$ splits as a map of abelian groups, and such that the products
+A homology unit for $\scrA$ is a cocycle $e_{\scrA} \in \scrA^0$ such that the products

-are homotopic to the identity.
-One says that $e_{\scrA}$ is a strict unit if \eqref{eq:homotopy-unit} are equal to the identity, and in addition, all operations $\mu^d_{\scrA}(\cdots, e_{\scrA}, \cdots)$, $d \geq 3$, are zero.
-The following is familiar (at least when working with field coefficients, but the proof remains the same):
+are homotopic to the identity (when working over a field, one asks that these products induce the identity on cohomology, but that is obviously inadequate over $\bZ$; the notion used here goes back to \cite[Definition 7.3]{lyubashenko08}).
+One says that $e_{\scrA}$ is a strict unit if: the inclusion $\bZ e_{\scrA} \rightarrow \scrA^0$ splits, as a map of abelian groups; the maps \eqref{eq:homotopy-unit} are equal to the identity; and in addition, all operations $\mu^d_{\scrA}(\cdots, e_{\scrA}, \cdots)$, $d \geq 3$, are zero.
+The following is \cite[Theorem 3.7 and Remark 3.8]{lm}: